Since May 11th 2017, I have received over than 500 messages with just one question.

 You have to get a shared hosting account.

-Don’t complain about money of getting one because I will show you how to make money even as a student.
+Don’t complain about the money of getting one because I will show you how to make money even as a student.

 Check out 50 freelance websites where you can find Jobs and make money.